barstoolbluz/ssrc/API_DOCUMENTATION.md

 ## 2. Advanced Topics

-This section delves deeper into specific components of the `libshibatchsrc` API.
+This section delves deeper into specific components of the `libshibatchdsp` API.

 ### 2.1.
 Dithering with the `Dither` Class